AlexisJAnderson/CoS/content/Locations/Windmill - Between Barrovia - Vallaki.md

-Raven's are around the mill.
-We sense the ravens are warning us
+==Raven's are around the mill.
+We sense the ravens are warning us.==

 ## Ground Floor
 Awfull smell from the barrels.